-Niche Keyword Research Guide: Finding Keywords in Your Industry or Niche
+Niche Keyword Research Guide: How to Find Keywords in Your Industry Niche

 Niche keywords are the highly specific long-tail keywords that pertain to a narrow industry vertical.
 It's important to optimize your site and your pay-per-click campaigns for niche keywords and not just broad, popular terms, which are often too difficult to rank for, especially as a new venture.

 When you're just getting started with a search marketing initiative—whether you're a new affiliate marketer, new to an industry, or launching a new product—it can be very hard to predict the impact of a new search campaign, as well as to determine an attack plan for your industry niche.

 We built a Free Keyword Tool for this very purpose.

 This guide explains how to search for keywords in your niche, using our Free Keyword Tool, in three easy steps.
 Read on to start finding industry-specific keyword opportunities that deliver high ROI.

 Step 1: Use a Keyword Research Tool to Find Niche Keywords

 Before you can get started in earnest, of course, you need to choose your niche.
 Let's say you've decided to build an affiliate site offering organic baby product reviews.
 Regardless of how much you know about baby products, it's challenging, if not impossible, to know ahead of time what keywords are going to be profitable for you.

 Keyword research will help you identify a wide range of potential keyword opportunities including less obvious terms that could potentially drive traffic and sales.
 Since this site is a new endeavor, you don't yet have historical data to leverage as a predictor of future performance.
 So you need a good basket of potential keywords to drill down on.